nrwl/nx/docs/shared/react-tutorial/01-create-application.md

 In this tutorial you use Nx to build a full-stack application out of common libraries using modern technologies.

+{% callout type="check" title="Nx has first-class Next.js support" %}
-> Next.js: Nx also has first-class Next.js support.
+Nx has first-class Next.js support, if you are looking to try or use it for your project.
 Read more about it [here](/next/overview)
+{% /callout %}

+{% callout type="note" title="Plugins for a rich developer experience" %}
-> This tutorial uses several Nx plugins to provide a rich dev experience. **All the plugins are optional.** [Read about using Nx Core without plugins](/getting-started/nx-core).
+In this tutorial, we use several Nx plugins to provide a rich developer experience that do most of the work for you. **All the plugins are optional.** [Read about using Nx Core without plugins](/getting-started/nx-core).
+{% /callout %}

 ## Create a new workspace